Car Insurance Fraud: Types, Penalties & What Happens If You're Caught

 What Is Car Insurance Fraud?

 Car insurance fraud is the deliberate act of deceiving an insurer to receive a financial benefit you're not entitled to — whether that's a larger payout, a lower premium, or coverage for a loss that didn't happen.
 It's not just a victimless crime.
 The Coalition Against Insurance Fraud estimates that insurance fraud costs the U.S. over $308.6 billion per year, and auto insurance fraud alone accounts for approximately $7.4 billion in annual losses from claims fraud, plus another $35.1 billion annually in premium leakage from misrepresented policy details.
-Those costs get passed directly to honest policyholders — U.S. households pay an estimated $400–$900 extra per year because of fraud.
+Those losses translate to an estimated $400–$900 extra per year in elevated premiums for honest policyholders — costs passed directly to you, not the fraudsters.

 Fraud falls into two major categories: soft fraud and hard fraud.
 Understanding the difference matters — both in recognizing when you might unknowingly be committing it and in understanding how seriously insurers and prosecutors treat each type.